International Development Studies BA

 Explore the nature and impacts of economic and social development in Canada and across the globe.
 Tackle the big issues like poverty, food insecurity, the humanitarian crisis and global climate change.
 Develop the analytical skills needed to bring about positive change in the world.

 Join one of the first international development programs in Canada — a program that provides real-world development experience and interdisciplinary teaching.

 Draw on courses from across disciplines to discover the breadth of international development theory and practice.

 5 Areas of Emphasis to Choose From

-Declare International Development Studies as a major, a major (co-op), a minor or as a specialization within the Bachelor of Arts program.
-Take core courses in international development theory and then, as part of the major, choose one of four areas of emphasis to pursue:
+Declare International Development Studies (IDS) as a major, a major (co-op), a minor or as a specialization within the Bachelor of Arts program.
+Take core courses in international development theory and then choose one of four areas of emphasis to pursue (major paths only):

 - Agriculture and Food Security

 - Gender and Inclusive Development

 - Engaging in Development Practice

 Gain theoretical understanding and practical skills that will serve you throughout your career.
 Broaden your worldview through relevant local and international experiences.
 Develop a solid foundation of abilities and expertise needed to pursue a wide range of possible careers, including: